-After a member vote, the group moved to a pricing model unique to dairy farmers supplying Sainsbury’s with fresh liquid milk.
-Rather than being paid a price set by the open market, we started paying our farmers via a cost of production model.
-This model makes sure that the price we pay our farmers for the milk they produce reflects farmers’ costs and isn’t influenced by us at any level.
+After a majority vote, the group moved to the cost of production pricing model unique to dairy farmers supplying Sainsbury’s with fresh liquid milk.
+Rather than being paid a price set by the open market, this model makes sure that the price we pay our farmers for the milk they produce reflects farmers’ costs and is set by an independent consultant.

-Actual financial data collected annually from our dairy farmers by and independent consultant underpins the model.
+Actual financial data collected annually from our dairy farmers by the consultant forms the basis of the model.
 This means that our farmers get a guaranteed price that takes into account their costs independent of the retail price of milk.

 However, we know that feed, fuel and fertilizer costs are the most volatile for a dairy farmer and fluctuate on a regular basis.
 As a result, every three months our pricing model is updated to reflect any recent increases and decreases using data published monthly by DairyCo (and independent industry body).

-As well as covering costs of production, the model also includes a profit element which can be used by the farmer to re-invest into his business.
+As well as covering costs of production, the model also includes a profit element which can be used by the farmer to re-invest into their businesses.
 There is also a bonus for those farmers who consistently meet the high health, welfare and environmental standards we set for the group.

 2014 will be remembered as a historic year for the group as we implemented a bespoke supply chain for Sainsbury’s milk to ensure that all the milk produced on our dairy farms only goes into the fresh liquid milk cartons we sell in our stores.
 On the front of our milk bottles a blue SDDG logo now symbolizes to customers that the milk in our bottles comes from the cows on Sainsbury’s Dairy Development Group farms.